kenbeese/helm-git-files/README.md

 Customization
 ==============
-My setting is as follows.
+My setting is as follows:

 ```lisp
 (require 'helm-git-files)